A Quantum Algorithm for Model-Independent Searches for New Physics: The Ising model

 The second term in (\ref{eq:hamiltonian}) is designed to capture these effects in a more optimal way.
 We introduce interactions between neighboring spins, whose role is to try to align the spins among themselves --- the factor $(1 + s_i s_j)/2$ is designed to equal $1$ when the spins $s_i$ and $s_j$ are aligned and $0$ when they are anti-aligned.
 The effect is more pronounced if the deviations at the two neighboring sites are significant, i.e., both $\Delta_i$ and $\Delta_j$ are large in absolute value, and correlated, i.e., $\Delta_i$ and $\Delta_j$ have the same sign.
 It is precisely the effect of these latter correlations which we are trying to tap into in order to differentiate between random noise and meaningful physics signals.
-The effect of the second term in (\ref{eq:hamiltonian}) is controlled by the parameter $\lambda$, which for simplicity throughout this paper we shall fix to be equal to $1$ (other choices will be explored in a forthcoming publication \cite{MSS}).
+The effect of the second term in (\ref{eq:hamiltonian}) is controlled by the parameter $\lambda$, which for simplicity throughout this paper we shall fix to be equal to $1$.